 It can reach around 21oC, and the lowest can go around 15oC.
-However, it is a tourist season for both international and locals.
+However, it is a tourist season for both internationals and locals.
 It can also get very crowded at all the famous places in Tibet.

 Suppose you visit during this time you need to be prepared for a lot of tourists.
 July and August are the rainy seasons in Tibet.
 The weather will primarily be cloudy but still warm enough to travel around.

 May is an excellent time to travel in Tibet, but it cannot be easy to book flights and hotels because it is a Chinese national holiday in China.
-Best to avoid during this time.
+Best to avoid this time.

 In winter, the temperatures can drop from below 0oC to -9oC in January and February.
 The fall months will be warmer compared to winter but still cold, especially early morning and late night.

 Tibet is usually closed from the end of February to the end of March for foreigners, keep an eye on announcements given by the Tibet tourism bureau and check on travel agencies’ websites.

 In early fall in October, thousands of Chinese travel to Tibet for national holidays.
 It’s better to avoid travel during this month because all the attractions in Tibet will be packed, and hotels and restaurants in Tibet will be fully packed.

 Must visit sites in Tibet

 When you are looking for your trip through a travel agency, they provide you with different types of suitable itineraries.
 There are only two types of Tibet tours; that is Tibet Private tours and Tibet Group tours.
 Depending on your budget, you need to choose one.
 Private times are way more expensive than group tours, even though the itineraries are identical.
 Note: Do little research on terms and sites in Tibet.

 Here are some must-visit sites in Tibet that are worth visiting during your trip to Tibet.
 There are many ancient sites and beautiful landscapes in Tibet, though.